linux-system-roles/hpc/README.md

 ansible-galaxy collection install -vv -r meta/collection-requirements.yml
 ```

+## Variables for Controlling Repositories

+### hpc_enable_eus_repo

+Whether to disable the default `rhui-azure-rhel${major_version}` repository and enable the EUS `rhui-azure-rhel${major_version}-eus` repository.

+This is required to continue getting updates for your minor version.
+For example, when on RHEL 9.6, once RHEL 9.7 is released, your system will install packages from RHEL 9.7 repositories.
+Setting this variable to `true` locks the version to RHEL 9.6 so that you get packages from RHEL 9.6.z repositories.

+Default: `true`

+Type: `bool`

 ## Variables for Controlling Packages to Install

 These variables control what packages the role installs.